fobnail/docs/dev-notes/running-os-in-dlme.md

 The above information was obtained from the website describing the [Trenchboot repositories](https://trenchboot.org/code/).

-It is also important that the platform run at least coreboot `v4.12.0.3`.
-We used PC Engines apu2 for which firmware can be found on [pcengines.github.io](https://pcengines.github.io/).
+It is also crucial that the platform runs at least coreboot `v4.12.0.3`.
+We used PC Engines apu2, for which firmware can be found on [pcengines.github.io](https://pcengines.github.io/).

-Last thing is to make sure that IOMMU is enabled.
-For PC Engines apu2 it can be checked in setup choosed from boot menu.
+The last thing is to make sure that IOMMU is enabled.
+For PC Engines apu2 it can be checked in setup chosen from the boot menu.

 ## Building